bhavul/CodeTrainer/README.md

-#CodeTrainer
+#CodeZap
-Code Trainer is a small utility application written in python v2.7.x with love to work as to build a csv file database (well, actually two files, but technically one) to store the information of online judge problems I do, and the keywords I associate with them.
+CodeZap (inspired from PokeZap in Pokemon) is a small utility application written in python v2.7.x with love to work as to build a csv file database (well, actually two files, but technically one) to store the information of online judge problems I do, and the keywords I associate with them.

 ##How to write into database?

+ 1. Open your command line in the directory and run the command `python writer.py`
- 1. You write ID/Name of the Problem.
+ 2. You write ID/Name of the Problem.
- 2. You input the keywords you want to associate with it.
+ 3. You input the keywords you want to associate with it.
- 3. Click on 'submit' or just press Enter.
+ 4. Click on 'submit' or just press Enter.

 ##How to read from database?

-coming soon....
+Open your command line in the directory and run the command `python reader.py` Enter ID into the `Search by ID` field to get the results of tags associated with it.
+Or
+Enter any tag into the `Search by Tag` field to get the associated problem name/IDs.

 ##How it works?